ymcui/expmrc/README.md

 [May 17, 2021] Thank you for your interest in our dataset.
 We are about to release the dataset and baseline codes in the next few weeks, hopefully on late May.
 Stay tuned!

-## Data
+## Directory Guide

+| -- **ExpMRC Root**
+	| -- baseline							 # Baseline codes
+	| -- data									# ExpMRC development sets
+	| -- pseudo_training_data	 # Pseudo training data
+	| -- sample_submission		 # Sample submission files for ExpMRC
+	| -- eval_expmrc.py				# Evaluation script

 As stated in the paper, we **DO NOT** provide any training data.
 We intend to encourage our community to develop unsupervised or semi-supervised approaches for promoting Explainable MRC.
 Nonetheless, we provide the pseudo training data that was used in our paper.
 Please check `pseudo-training-data` directory.

-For the developmemt sets of ExpMRC, please see `data` directory.

 ## Submission to Leaderboard